SPACEPORT AMERICA VISITOR CENTER

 October 2011, from the National Geographic Channel’s MEGASTRUCTURES Series “Spaceport America: Welcome to the world’s first spaceport where runways take you to space“

 August 29, 2011 blog post from SpaceRef.com: "Spaceport America Receives Repeat Federal Infrastructure Grant"

 Virgin Galactic’s SpaceShipTwo “VSS ENTERPRISE” completes its first manned free flight:

-Spaceport America was featured in the New York Times in this article by Dan Barry:
+In February of 2010, Spaceport America was featured in the New York Times in an article by Dan Barry.

 photo collages by Moshe Koenick